-- 2.1.1 The System shall be capable of performing all functions and meeting most requirements described herein for a minimum of 270,000 Control Points. - 2.1.2 The System shall be capable of being upgraded (i.e., can support the data transmission needs of additional field devices) to handle up to 500,000 Control Points. - 2.1.3.
+- 2.1.1 The System shall be capable of performing all functions and meeting most requirements described herein for a minimum of 270,000 Control Points.
+Please note that the City may elect not to control all lights that have been converted to LED as part of this SOW.
+This work could continue via subsequent procurement processes. - 2.1.2 The System shall be capable of being upgraded (i.e., can support the data transmission needs of additional field devices) to handle up to 500,000 Control Points. - 2.1.3.
 The System shall be capable of being upgraded to transport a greater amount of data (e.g., retrieve more information from each Controller) while maintaining specified command Latency and Reporting Frequency. - 2.1.4 The System shall be capable of being upgraded to transport data at a higher data rate, thereby facilitating a reduction in command Latency or increase in Reporting Frequency.